 We saw the pure forms of simple, complex and compound sentences in the previous articles.
 In this article, we are going to see a sentence structure that is a blend of complex and compound forms.
 It is known as the compound-complex sentence.
+This is one of the 4 types of sentences.
 Why is it called like this?
 What structure does it have and what are the clauses in it?
 What are some of the examples?
 As you read this article, you will get answers to these questions.

 What is a compound-complex sentence?